edsilv/surveys/README.md

 - "What were the most common complaints in the last employee survey?"
 - "Show me all responses from users who rated us below 3 stars"
 - "Summarise the feedback from the London office"

-The queryable database structure (individual ResponseItems records) makes this particularly feasible, as complex SQL queries can be generated from natural language inputs and executed against the normalised schema.